hstarmans/hexastorm/readme.md

 mv icezprog ~/.local/bin
 ```
 ## Parameters
-The following parameters describe the system. <br>
+The following parameters describe the system.
 | parameter | description |
 |---|---|
 | RPM | revolutions per minute of the rotor |